1. Security program overview

 3. Tenant isolation and payment protections

 Stripe webhooks use signature verification.
-Customer invoice paid status is confirmed through server-side Stripe checks and validates invoice identity, amount, currency, and connected-account context before marking an invoice paid.
+Customer invoice payment status is confirmed through server-side Stripe checks that validate invoice identity, amount, currency, and connected-account context before the platform records the invoice as paid.

-WrenchDay relies on cloud and service providers for database, authentication, storage, email, SMS, payments, AI, hosting, monitoring, and related functions.
-Those providers maintain their own infrastructure controls.
+WrenchDay relies on providers for database, authentication, storage, email, SMS, voice, payments, AI, hosting, analytics, monitoring, mobile delivery, and related functions.
+Providers maintain their own infrastructure controls and receive data according to the enabled service and published Subprocessor List.

-Sensitive data should be limited to what is needed for repair-shop operations.
-Shops should avoid entering unnecessary sensitive information into notes, messages, photos, or templates.
+Customers must limit sensitive data to what is needed for repair-shop operations and must not place passwords, complete payment-card data, or unrelated sensitive information in notes, messages, photos, or templates.

 5. Incident response